Siirry suoraan sisältöön

 • Much of the development work for reducing inequalities and integration is carried out in projects, making it more difficult to carry out systematic and long-term work.

-• Cooperation between divisions must be further improved, and structures for preventing social exclusion must be further developed.
+• Cooperation between divisions must be further improved, and structures for preventing marginalisation must be further developed.
+Upper secondary education must systematically adopt the collective impact framework to promote cooperation between divisions and reduce the fragmentation of services.

 • Reaching parents caring for their children and families in order to support the progress of their integration requires further development.